zsavajji/gmap-vue/packages/documentation/docs/guide/cluster.md

 This component helps you to create a cluster of markers on Google Maps API.

-For more information read the Google Maps documentations for [clustering](https://developers.google.com/maps/documentation/javascript/marker-clustering).
+For more information read the Google Maps documentation for [clustering](https://developers.google.com/maps/documentation/javascript/marker-clustering).

 It is exported with the name `GmapCluster`.